Bloat in dogs, also called Canine Gastric Dilatation-Volvulus. It is second only to cancer as a killer of dogs.

 How to Prevent Bloat in Dogs

-Owners of susceptible breeds should feed the dog two or three smaller meals a day.
+Owners of susceptible breeds, especially giant breed dogs, should feed the dog two or three smaller meals per day.

-In addition, they should take steps to keep them from eating too fast.
+In addition, they should take steps to keep them from rapid eating.

-Exercise after a meal should also be limited.
+Heavy exercise after a meal should also be limited.
+Allow them to rest for a period of time after eating.

 It is also possible to perform surgery for the prevention of the problem.

-This surgery is sometimes performed at the same time as a spay or neuter surgery in high-risk breeds or those with a family history of bloat.
+This surgery is sometimes performed at the same time as neutering or spay surgery in high-risk breeds or those with a family history of bloat.

 Nova